Krissana12/The-Mediant_Food-Calorie-Tracker/README.md

 Priyanshi Thakor made the plots according to the project.

 Sanchita Girgilani conducted research and usage of a sample calorie tracker to take as reference.

+Maun Patel made the plots and did backend coding